cqframework/mct-ig/input/pagecontent/technical-requirements.md

 3. Validation/Certification
     1. Provider implementer
         1. As a Provider implementer, I need to be able to validate that the data needed for provider reporting is available and conformant from my sites
-        2. As a Provider implementer, I need to certify that the measure calculation tool can correctly produce expected results when running provider reporting for the test/certification data set.
+        2. As a Provider implementer, I need to certify that the MCT can correctly produce expected results when running quality reporting for the test/certification data set.
 4. Reporting Submission
     1. Provider quality improvement user
         1. As a provider quality improvement user, I need to be able to initiate the process of submitting reporting data.